aleeric/Splunk-DNSGuard-AI/README.md

    - Navigate to Settings → Data Models
    - Select "Network_Resolution" data model
    - Click "Edit" → "Add Dataset"
-   - Add the `poc` index to the list of indexes
+   - Add the `synthetic_data` index to the list of indexes
    - Save the changes

 7. **Verify Installation**